Skilled Attorneys Advise on Creating a Will in Arizona

 - Vagueness — If a will is confusing or open to numerous interpretations, a court may rule on what the language means or declare the disputed portion void.
 In such a case, known as partial intestacy, the court can enforce part of the will and allow the assets mentioned in the vague portions to pass to beneficiaries according to state laws of inheritance.

-When will challenges arise, I use my proven courtroom skills to assert the rights of the testator and to protect the interests of the intended beneficiaries.
+When will challenges arise, we use our proven courtroom skills to assert the rights of the testator and to protect the interests of the intended beneficiaries.

 What is a living will?